prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 ## Step 4.
 Configure S2S bidder adapters

-The Prebid Server settings (defined by the [`pbjs.setConfig`]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.setConfig) method) go in the same anonmymous function where you define your ad units.
+The Prebid Server settings (defined by the [`pbjs.setConfig`]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.setConfig) method) go in the same anonymous function where you define your ad units.
 This method must be called before `pbjs.requestBids`.

 The code in your Prebid configuration block should look something like the following.
 See the table below the code sample for definitions of the keys in the `setS2SConfig` object.